learningwala/w/m/content/_index.md

 (*supported by [YouCAN](https://www.youcan.in/) & [National Geographic Society](https://www.nationalgeographic.org/society/)*)

-I facilitate **experiential learning programs** with children & young adults.
+I craft transformative learning journeys for children and young adults, through experiential methodologies.

 When I'm not with children or educators, I immerse myself in writing poetry or documenting my 'learning experiments' with children.